 When talking to people who are interested in cutting the cord, the issue that continually crops up is how to find affordable internet access.
 Many ask how to obtain internet access without a cable TV bundle.
-While market competition between internet service providers in the U.S. is extremely low, there are areas within the U.S. where competition is non-existent.
+While market competition between internet service providers in the U.S. is extremely low, you can still find deals on high-speed internet only plans without a TV bundle.

 Internet Cost Per Month